 At this point you may well ask: does music this great really require extensive interpretation to convey its treasures?
 No, it certainly doesn't and indeed most conductors, perhaps humbled before Beethoven's genius, let the Fifth speak largely for itself.
 Among many others, Fritz Reiner and the Chicago Symphony (RCA 68976), Carlos Kleiber and the Vienna Symphony (DG 447 400), Pierre Monteux and the London Symphony (London 443 479) and Herbert von Karajan and the Berlin Philharmonic (EMI and any of three remakes on DG) all present magnificent playing and a satisfying balance of energy and control, drive and repose.And let's not forget the pioneers, who were raised in a era which encouraged personalized interpretation and who present a cavalcade of styles that remain fascinating and influenced all who followed.
 Often cited as the very first recording of the Fifth (as well as of any full-length symphony) is a set of four Gramophone 78s cut in November 1913 by Artur Nikisch and the Berlin Philharmonic (but released individually over the course of eight months); despite the hardships of the acoustical recording process, this is a magnificent performance, maintaining a firm but gentle balance between power and lyricism, wonderfully balanced, plastically molded and beautifully played.
 Yet, the Nikisch recording was preceded by at least one other.
-The true first Fifth was cut by Friedrich Kark and the Odeon Symphony Orchestra in 1910 and issued on the Odeon label.
-Despite boxy sound that obscured much detail in a sonic blur, Kark led a swift, non-nonsense reading of spirited playing with an especially riveting first movement (6:30 including the exposition repeat), although the energy dissipates by the plodding finale.
+The true first Fifth was cut by the Odeon Symphony Orchestra led by either Friedrich Kark or Eduard Kuenneke (the scholarship is confusing) in 1910 (or 1911) and issued on the Odeon label.
+Despite boxy sound that obscured much detail in a sonic blur, Kark/Kuenneke led a swift, no-nonsense reading of spirited playing with an especially riveting first movement (6:30 including the exposition repeat), although the energy dissipates by the plodding finale.
 Another Fifth by François Ruhlmann and an unnamed orchestra on Pathé has been variously dated as early as 1912, or possibly 1916.
 Midway between the rigidity of Kark and the freedom of Nikisch, it boasts sensitive pacing and rhythmic variety, and a surprisingly vivid recording for the time in which tympani and brass fuel the finale.
 Next came a 1917 Victor set by Josef Pasternack and the Victor Concert Orchestra with fine balance, excellent playing and confident leadership, no doubt due to their vast experience before the recording horn as Victor’s house band and conductor – during his 20-year tenure beginning in 1904 Pasternack led the staggering total of over 3,000 (mostly pop) sides!
 Although generally moderate, he tempers each appearance of the opening motif with solemn weight, in abrupt contrast to a fleet rendering of the rest of the opening movement.
 Another notable acoustic set came from HMV in 1921, with the Royal Albert Hall Orchestra conducted by Landon Ronald, who seems to usher in the modern objective style of Beethoven interpretation with steady pacing, subtle tempo adjustments and minimal inflection .

 Among trailblazers of the electrical recording era are Franz Schalk (1929, on Lys), who draws a rich, reverberant sound from the famed Vienna Philharmonic (whose execution, though, is shockingly poor); Richard Strauss (1928, Naxos), whose tempos tend to strictly underline the emotion of each section; Felix Weingartner (1933, Lys), whose relative objectivity blazed the way toward modernism; Artur Rodzinski (1944, AS Disc), swift yet without a sense of driven power;Willem Mengelberg (1940, Music & Arts), deeply inflected and seething with Teutonic mystery; Leopold Stokowski (1941, Music & Arts), smooth and romanticized, with a meltingly lovely Andante; Serge Koussevitzky (1944, Lys), committed, robust and resolute, and Hermann Abendroth (1939, Tahra), whose bottom-heavy yet bold texture has come to exemplify the German conducting tradition.
 Perhaps the most direct guidance for a future generation comes from Erich Kleiber (1953, Decca), whose intense focus and headstrong pace without any pause after the opening phrase were the clear source of his son Carlos's strikingly similar famed reading, already noted.